 Acme Feed & Seed

 Acme‘s second floor is a top destination for sports watching due to its open seating and standing area.
 You can grab a big booth or group of chairs to mingle with friends.
 Also, there’s a huge rooftop bar with a bunch of TVs and great views of the city.

 Head to Tavern in Midtown for delicious food and an upbeat atmosphere.
 Tavern has 14 TVs for sports enthusiasts, plus some of the best food in Midtown for those wanting something better than typical bar food.
-Important Tip: Tavern’s brunch is one of the most popular in the city, so get their early on Saturdays and Sundays.
-Post-brunch, guests can enjoy the Game Day Favorites menu from 3pm to close.
+Important Tip: Tavern’s brunch is one of the most popular in the city, so get there early on Saturdays and Sundays.